 - Family Medicine fellows spend one half day a week in the primary care clinic for athletes on the University of Arizona campus

-- Emergency Medicine fellows spend on average five 9 hour shift in the emergency department each month at Banner University Medical Center- South and Main Campus
+- Emergency Medicine fellows spend on average twenty-four 9 hour shifts in the emergency department throughout the year at Banner University Medical Center- South and Main Campus

 - No formal in-patient call

 - Shared responsibility to be first called for in season medical issue with varsity athletes

 - Our fellows learn the following commonly performed procedures: Joint aspirations and injections, fracture management, diagnostic ultrasound and osteopathic manual therapy

 - Electives.
 The fellows will spend 2-3 two-week rotations devoted to orthopedic sports medicine, two weeks with upper extremity orthopedic surgeons, two weeks with lower extremity orthopedic surgeons and two weeks with orthopedic spine surgeons.
 They will also spend 2-4 weeks with devoted time to working with our musculoskeletal radiologists.
 Other electives are available if approved with the administration.

 - The fellows work with our nutritionist and disordered eating team.
 They work with our physical therapists and athletic trainers.

 - The fellows travel with the football team.
 We have also covered the Tucson marathon, Phoenix PF Chang Rock ‘N Roll Marathon (including the elite tent), Tucson Rodeo, MLS presearson, FC Tucson professional soccer, Women's Premier Soccer League (WPSL), U of A elite dance program, high level club sports such as ice hockey, lacrosse and rugby.
 Electively our fellows can help cover MLB Spring training with the Arizona Diamondbacks.
 Extensive experience with pre-participation physicals is achieved during fellowship for all levels: professional, intercollegiate, recreational, high school.